Rabies

 Side effects: 35–45% of vaccinees report minor and transient erythema, pain or swelling at the site of injection.
 Mild systemic adverse events following immunization, such as transient fever, headache, dizziness and gastrointestinal symptoms, have been observed in 5–15% of vaccinees.
 Serious adverse events following immunization seldom occur.

-Day of vaccination Route
+Day of vaccination | Route | |

-Routine schedule Day 0 and day 7 (or later)
+Routine schedule | Day 0 and day 7 (or later) |

-Intradermal dose: 2x 0.1ml in 2 different sites in anterior lower arm (= 4 injections in total)
+Intradermal dose: 2x 0.1ml in 2 different sites in anterior lower arm (= 4 injections in total) Intramuscular dose: 1x 1ml in deltoid (or <2 year of age: anterolateral thigh) |

-(Individuals who receive only a single dose of PrEP should be managed with full PEP in the case of potential rabies exposure prior to the 2nd dose)
+Last minute schedule (Individuals who receive only a single dose of PrEP should be managed with full PEP in the case of potential rabies exposure prior to the 2nd dose) |

-(Day X after returning or on departure for the next trip)
+Day 0 and day X (Day X after returning or on departure for the next trip) |

-Intradermal dose: 2x 0.1ml in 2 different sites in anterior lower arm (= 4 injections in total)
+Intradermal dose: 2x 0.1ml in 2 different sites in anterior lower arm (= 4 injections in total) Intramuscular dose: 1x 1ml in deltoid (or <2 year of age: anterolateral thigh) |

-Immunocompromised Day 0, day 7 and day 28
+Immunocompromised | Day 0, day 7 and day 28 |

-Intramuscular dose: 1x 1ml in deltoid (or <2 year of age: anterolateral thigh)
+Intramuscular dose: 1x 1ml in deltoid (or <2 year of age: anterolateral thigh) Measurement of antibodies after 4-6 weeks |

 Post exposure prophylaxis

-More information, including the different post exposure schedules, can be found in the guideline for Post-exposure prophylaxis against rabies
+More information, including the different post exposure schedules, can be found in the guideline for Post-exposure prophylaxis against rabies.

 Additional information